Become The Person You Want To Be – Your Best Version

-Once I understood this fact and decided to let go of my self-hate, I was able to entertain better, more empowering ideas about myself.
-I could entertain ideas like, “I really am awesome and have something to offer!”.
+Once I decided to let go of my self-hate, I was able to entertain better, more empowering ideas about myself.
+I could entertain ideas like, “Hey, I really am awesome and have something to offer!”.

 Previously, my vibration had been too low to receive such ideas because of my self-loathing, and so I struggled.